rralph21/personal-resume-css/README.md

 ## Assignment Description

-Assignment 1 will demonstrate our creativity and basic knowledge on HTML.
+Assignment 1 will demonstrate our creativity and basic knowledge of HTML.
-It will highlight the fundamentals of structuring a proper HTML documents.
+It will highlight the fundamentals of structuring a proper HTML document.

 ## Requirements